crolllab/crolllab_v3/_members/gema-pueblaplanas.md

   orcid: 0000-0003-4776-1459
 ---

-Gema joins us May-July 2024 for a short term EMBO fellowship to work on Fusarium genomes.
+Gema joined us May-July 2024 for a short term EMBO fellowship to work on Fusarium genomes.
 She is a PhD student in Antonio Di Pietro's lab at the Universidad de Córdoba.